 There are many neighboring towns and places in the surrounding areas that one can visit.

-Activities in Ribeira Brava, Madeira, Portugal in the winter
+Activities in Ribeira Brava, Madeira, Portugal in the fall, winter, or spring

 When it comes to finding a good activity to entertain yourself, Ribeira Brava has many options available.